vtex-apps/reskyt-pixel/docs/README.md

 # Reskyt Pixel

+This pixel renders a banner with information about a downloadable app

-### How to install
+### How to use it

-Open the VTEX App Store and install this app on your store.
+- Open the VTEX App Store and install this app on your store.

-Now, open the app settings on your admin and fill in the Reskyt options.
+- Now, open the app settings on your admin and fill in the Extension options.